Southern Cooking in Mississippi

 On the last day of our trip through 9 southern states, we wanted to make sure our last meal was memorable!
-While my husband Don drove down Old Highway 61 through the Mississippi Delta, I cheated with the i-phone to find a restaurant.
+While Don drove down Old Highway 61 through the Mississippi Delta, I cheated with the i-phone to find a restaurant.
 We would have "come across" it anyway.
 It was right on the highway.

 The Old Country Store and Restaurant